ogcio/ogcio-ds/govie-frontend/package/README.md

 ## Importing assets

-In order to import GOV.UK Frontend images and fonts to your project, you should configure your application to reference or copy the relevant GOV.UK Frontend assets.
+In order to import GOV.IE Frontend images and fonts to your project, you should configure your application to reference or copy the relevant GOV.IE Frontend assets.

 [More details on importing assets](https://frontend.design-system.service.gov.uk/importing-css-assets-and-javascript/#font-and-image-assets)